kylefmohr/pysky/README.md

 ## Installation / Setup

-1. Clone the repo, add it to PYTHONPATH, pip install -r requirements.txt.
+1. Clone the repo, add it to PYTHONPATH, pip install -r requirements.txt

 2. Set up a database connection.
 PostgreSQL and SQLite work, but other databases supported by the Peewee ORM should also work.